-The Office of Science and Technology Policy is currently accepting applications for its Summer 2014 Internship Program.
-The application deadline is 11:59pm Friday, March 7.
-Students who are U.S. citizens and who will be actively enrolled during the 2014 academic year are welcome to apply.
+The Office of Science and Technology Policy is currently accepting applications for its Summer 2015 Internship Program.
+The application deadline is 11:59 pm Sunday, March 15.
+Students who are U.S. citizens and who are actively enrolled during the 2014 academic year are welcome to apply.
 More information and application instructions are available at http://www.whitehouse.gov/ostp/about/student/.

 Roswell Park Cancer Institute (RPCI) is a comprehensive cancer center in Buffalo, New York that hosts a 10-week mentored summer research experience for undergraduate juniors who are interested in biomedical research with a particular emphasis on cancer.
 Students who participate in the "Summer Research Experiences in Cancer Science Program" conduct a cancer-related basic or translation research project under the guidance of a faculty mentor and their laboratory staff.
 Interns present science talks and posters on the results of their projects at a research symposium where awards are given to the best scientific presentations.
 To support their research experience, interns attend weekly seminars which include the following topics: communication skills, biomedical research ethics, innovations in cancer diagnostics/therapies and cancer health disparities.
 To provide professional development and broaden scientific career awareness, interns attend: lectures on graduate school, the RPCI Science Retreat and field trips to local life sciences and pharmaceutical companies.
 For more information and to access the on-line application please visit the program website at: http://www.roswellpark.edu/education/summer-programs .